Drink herbal tea to increase your water consumption

 The following is a list of my other favourite herbal teas and alternatives to a glass of straight-up-water that are also always found in my kitchen cupboards.

-Upon rising: Glass of warm water with juice of half a lemon and slices of ginger.
+Upon rising: Glass of warm water with the juice of half a lemon and slices of ginger.

 An invigorating drink that helps to stimulate the liver aiding the digestive system to eliminate waste products from the body easier as well as promoting your immune system purifying the blood improving circulation nourishing the skin and as a result of all this helping you to lose weight faster.